canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/fixing-a-bug.rst

 browser.
 There find the "(+) Propose for merging" link, click it to get the change reviewed by somebody and included in Ubuntu.

-Our article about :doc:`seeking sponsorship<./udd-sponsorship>` goes into more detail about getting feedback for your proposed changes.

 If your branch fixes issues in stable releases or it is a security fix, you might want to have a look at our
 :doc:`Security and stable release updates<./security-and-stable-release-updates>`